henryjameslau/henryjameslau.github.io/_posts/2018-12-12-accessible-colour-palettes.md

 > "[all three dimensions of colour are changing simultaneously](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.361.6082&rep=rep1&type=pdf)".

+(The reason why multi-hue palettes are better are explained in more depth in [this article](https://earthobservatory.nasa.gov/blogs/elegantfigures/2013/08/06/subtleties-of-color-part-2-of-6/). )

 Luckily for us Gregor Aisch has created [a tool to help create smooth palettes](http://gka.github.io/palettes/) by interpolating between colours in three dimensional colour space with bezier curves.
 I highly recommend reading his article [Mastering Multi-hued Color Scales with Chroma.js](https://www.vis4.net/blog/2013/09/mastering-multi-hued-color-scales/) to understand more.
 He also includes a neat trick to make sure lightness increases linearly.

 #### Divergent palettes

 Now we know how to make sequential palettes, we can make divergent palettes by sticking two sequential ones back to back.
+You may need to put in a neutral shade in the middle.
 [Gregor has even made a tool for that.](https://gka.github.io/palettes/#diverging)

 #### Some notes